Role Based Access Control

 -- Assign and revoke roles GRANT ROLE somerole TO USER someuser REVOKE ROLE somerole FROM USER someuser

 Roles are managed hierarchically in ByteHouse.
 ParentRole will "inherit" all permissions coming from its direct child or indirect child (grandchild) roles.

 In the example below, GrandchildRole1 is granted the "Create Database" permission, and ChildRoleB is granted the "Query TableOne" permission.
 Because of the role hierarchy:

 - ParentRole, ChildRoleA, and GrandchildRole can "Create Database"

 - ParentRole and ChildRoleB can "Query TableOne"

-AccountAdmin is the root role of a ByteHouse Account.
-Users assigned with this Role have all privileges/permissions under the account.
+AccountAdmin is the root role of a ByteHouse account.
+Users assigned with this role have all privileges/permissions.

 UserAdmin is a direct child role under the Account Admin.
 UserAdmin can do everything related to users, namely, CRUD for users.

 SystemAdmin is a direct child role under the Account Admin.
 Users with this role will have permissions with regard to all platform resources, such as databases, tables, virtual warehouses, online worksheets, etc.